ShawnLu13/app/README.md

 # List the contents of the samples directory
 ls -lah

-# Navigate to the chaincode directory and prepare the usedcars chaincode
+# Navigate to the chaincode directory and prepare the usedcars chaincode (this traceability project is based on TA Ray's usedcars project as a template, big S/O to Ray if you see this)
 cd chaincode
 mkdir -p usedcars/go
 cd usedcars/go